pawalt/improvement/README.md

 Focus on the rules from the past weeks, particularly note-taking and workout

+# Week 9 - Budgeting
+## 4/21-4/27
+### Reflection

+As you can see, I took an extra week to work on the goals I had already set.
+I'm doing well on the goals that I've kept.
+For reference, I'm still doing the following:

+- Keeping track of tasks with Todoist
+- Focusing with Forest
+- Blogging weekly
+- Using Siempo & QualityTime (this has cut my phone usage in half!)

+The only real thing missing is note-taking.
+I realized while taking notes that I learn much better if I just listen, so that's what I'm doing now.

+### Motivation

+Now that I have a job, I've been spending money a big more carelessly than I should.
+I want to cut back so I can make sure the extra money goes into my pocket, not into Wawa's.

+### Tools

+- Intuit Mint

+### Rules

+Nothing for now other than check in on what my Mint spending patterns look like at the end of the week.

 # Potential topics for future weeks

 - Personal Projects